judsonlmoore/judsonlmoore.com/_posts/blog/2015-08-18-im-a-rotarian.markdown

   - rotary
   - rotary international
   - service above self
-excerpt:					I've been part of the Rotary Family since I was in high school, and anyone who knows me knows that today is a very significant moment for me.
+description:					I've been part of the Rotary Family since I was in high school, and anyone who knows me knows that today is a very significant moment for me.
 image:						/assets/images/2015/08/Judson-Joining-Rotary-of-Austin-003.jpg
 ---